 CONDUCT: Profanity, inappropriate behavior, and disrespect to fellow peers will not be tolerated in this classroom.
 You are expected to treat your classmates and Madame Easter with respect and courtesy.
 If you are disrespecting others, you will be sent to the hallway or to the office.
 Depending on the severity of the offense, a discipline referral will be sent to administration, as well as a phone call to parents.

 CELLPHONES: NO CELL PHONES UNLESS YOU ARE DIRECTED TO USE IT FOR LEARNING PURPOSES ONLY.

-BACKPACK: To meet our mitigation standards for this school year, lockers will not be available to students.
-With that said, you will be required to bring your backpack to each class.
-There is a designated backpack area in the classroom (along the back wall) where you will be required to stow your bags, to allow for additional space within our desk/class work area.
+BACKPACK: If you brought your backpack to class, leave it in the hallway!
+There is a designated backpack area in the hallway (along the wall) where you will be required to stow your bags, to allow for additional space within our desk/class work area.